-The Organization's cash is deposited in one financial institution.
+The Organization's cash is deposited to two financial institutions.
 Cash accounts at banks are insured by the FDIC for up to \$250,000.
-The Organization's cash balance did not exceed this limit and therefore were not subject to credit risk.
+The Organization's cash was not in excess of FDIC coverage as of September 30, 2022.